-• I filed rti first appeal, they sent a reply asking me to visit
+• I filed RTI first appeal, they sent a reply asking me to visit

 I filed an rti with a govt office and when they did not reply, i filed a first appellate letter.
 They have sent a regd postal communication to me in writing asking me to visit for a hearing in 3 days.
 Do i have to go?
 I don't want to be questioned.
 I want the rti reply in writing.
 What should I do?
 Should I attend?
 Or should I send them anything in writing insisting on proper rti response?
 Or wait for second appeal time and just file the second appeal ?

-Asked 9 hours ago in Civil Law
+Asked 2 months ago in Civil Law

 2 answers received in 1 hour.